Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 This week, run an accessibility audit on your top five flows: check contrast ratios, keyboard navigation, focus order, and basic screen-reader behavior.

 Quick wins to test: Improve focus styles on forms (expected: fewer mis-steps), increase contrast on CTA buttons (expected: clearer click targets), and add inline error hints (expected: higher form completion).
-Add your before/after percentages when available to quantify impact.
+Add before/after percentages when available to quantify impact.

 Practical takeaway: Treat accessibility as part of your regular process.
 When information, feedback, and controls work for more people, your customer lifetime value and user retention improve.